NickyZemenski/Classes/README.md

 # Classes
-Just a random gamelike project to test and work with classes
+Just a random gamelike project to test and work with classes.